maze291/Customer-Churn-Prediction/README.md

 ## 🧑‍💻 About the Author

-Connect with me on [LinkedIn](https://www.linkedin.com/in/mohammed-abdul-azeem-4379a630a/) or check out my other projects on [GitHub](https://github.com/maze291/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mohammed-abdul-azeem-4379a630a/) or keep in touch with any other projects in progress [GitHub](https://github.com/maze291/).

 ## 📄 License